julianrcook/GetDataProject/CodeBook.md

 ## 5. Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.

-  The result is saved as tidy_dataset_with_means.txt, a 180x68 data frame, where as before, the first column contains subject IDs, the second column contains activity names, the third column is activity_id, and then the averages for each of the 66 attributes are in columns 3...68.
-There are
+  The result is saved as tidy_dataset_with_means.txt, a 180 by 69 data frame, where as before, the first column contains subject IDs, the second column contains activity names, the third column is activity_id, and then the averages for each of the 66 tests that were on either mean or STD.
-30 subjects and 6 activities, thus 180 rows in this data set with averages.